 Customers may worry that continued losses will cause the organization to shut down; however, this does not seem likely to happen anytime soon.

-Let’s take a look at the pros and cons of American Association of Individual Investors.
+Let’s take a look at the pros and cons of the American Association of Individual Investors.

 - Four model portfolios

 - A good selection of stock screeners and fund screeners

 - Plenty of resources for learning about investing